1. Social Media Manager

 83. Internet Marketing

-Internet marketing is all the rage right now as more and more business take their operations online.
-Internet marketers employ online marketing strategies to help their clients promote their goods and services.
+Internet marketing has become essential as more and more business take their operations online.
+Marketers employ online marketing strategies to help their clients promote their goods and services.
 The scope of their job includes email marketing, SEO, social media promotion, and pay per click advertising.
 According to Payscale, internet marketers have a median income of $46,638 which is quite attractive.
 You can charge between $20 to $100 per hour or even more depending on your experience and the services.
 As an internet marketing specialist, you can give your services virtually and can, therefore, work from any location.

 84. Affiliate Marketing

 Many online business offer affiliate programs.
 You will get a unique link when you sign up which you can use when you write about their products.
 Affiliate marketers link buyers and sellers and get a commission upon completion of a sale.
 Trying to promote many products may diversify your efforts too much.
 Instead, look for a few unique products which are profitable and which have a vast market.
 Affiliate marketing requires traffic, and so you should attract a lot of visitors on your site and place ads on other sites with high engagement.
 This marketer describes the profitable core practices of an affiliate marketer.

 85. House Sitting